A Simple Construction of Recursion Operators for Multidimensional Dispersionless Integrable Systems: Recursion operators from Lax pairs

 A similar approach, with symmetries replaced by cosymmetries and Proposition~\ref{Th1} by Proposition~\ref{Th2} can, of course, be applied to the construction of adjoint recursion operators.

-Finally, let us point out that the assumption of linear dependence of the Lax operators on $\lambda$ is not as restrictive as it seems: a great many of known today multidimensional dispersionless hierarchies include systems with this property and, moreover, by Proposition~\ref{Th3} if a system admits an RO of the form described in Proposition~\ref{Th1} then it necessarily possesses a Lax-type representation whose operators are linear in $\lambda$.\looseness=-1
+Finally, let us point out that the assumption of linear dependence of the Lax operators on $\lambda$ is not as restrictive as it seems: a great many of known today multidimensional dispersionless hierarchies include systems with this property and conversely, if a system admits an RO of the form described in Proposition~\ref{Th1} then it usually possesses a Lax-type representation constructed as per Conjecture~\ref{c} whose operators are linear in $\lambda$.\looseness=-1

 Moreover, in some cases the nonlinearity in $\lambda$ can be removed upon a proper rewriting of the Lax pair.

 Consider for example the Pavlov equation \cite{mvp}